-Ford Mustang owners have reported 10 problems linked to battery (under the electrical system category).
+Ford Mustang owners have reported 10 problems related to battery (under the electrical system category).

 See all problems of the 2007 Ford Mustang.

-The car involved was a 2005 Ford Mustang.
 The battery in my 2005 Mustang convertible has gone dead twice.
 There is a technical service bulletin out on this, TSB 07-5-13 which says to tell the owner to buy a battery charger.
 This TSB applies to 2005-2008 Mustangs, 2005 explorer sport trac, 2005-2008 expeditions and explorers, 2007-2008 explorer sport trac, 2005-2008 Lincoln navigator and the 2005-2008 Mercury mountaineer.
 Ford knows there is a constant drain on these cars that drains the battery unless the car is driven basically every day.
 They refuse to even replace the battery.
-This battery issue occurred 04/02/2008.

 See all problems of the 2000 Ford Mustang.

-The vehicle was a 1999 Ford Mustang gt.
-The vehicle identification number (VIN) of this Ford Mustang gt is 1FAFP42XOX_.
 Battery was charging because amp was draining the battery.
 Vehicle would have to be jumped.
 Dealer replaced amp, and they said it was a design flaw.
 Vehicle would get stuck in reverse.
 Problem was intermittent.
 Management a dealership said it will happen time to time.
-The failure date was 08/01/2000.

 See all problems of the 1999 Ford Mustang.